MFCo/github-react-graphql/README.md

 ## Functionality

-This example show your profile (as you can see in the next image) at homepage, and it also let you to looking for another users profile by their username.
-In the profile you can see standard information, and a grid with all the user repo, they are shown paginated by 6 with a `Load more..` option.
-In this page you can also see wich repositories are watched/starred by the user logged.
+This website show your GitHub profile (as you can see in the next image) at homepage, and it also let you to look for another users profile by their username.
+In the profile you can see standard information and a grid with all the selected user repo, repositories are shown paginated by 6 with a `Load more..` option.
+In this page you can also see wich repositories are watched/starred by the viewer.

 ![Homepage](https://i.imgur.com/YbiamBZ.png)